johnbrunnings/Neat/README.md

 ```

-* Add a new Model class and Controller class, reference the NeatExample and NeatController.
+* Add a new Model class and Controller class, look at the the NeatExample and NeatController for guides.
 Hit those with similar API calls.
-Try creating a Customer Model and Controller then hitting http://localhost/customer.
+Try creating a Customer Model and Controller then hitting <a href="http://localhost/customer">http://localhost/customer</a>.